thothforge/thothctl/docs/framework/commands/mcp/mcp.md

 Example interactions:

 - "List all projects managed by ThothCTL"
+- "Initialize a new Terraform project called my-vpc"
+- "Create a Terragrunt project in the production space"
+- "Initialize a CDK project with batch mode enabled"
 - "Scan my infrastructure code for security issues"
 - "Generate IaC for my project"
 - "Create an inventory of my infrastructure components"
-- "Initialize a new project with ThothCTL"

 ## Troubleshooting